LeilaVanco/LeilaVanco/README.md

 - Aaand after this a website (just for fun)

-- AFTER THIS I'll buy a server (NAS?)
+- AFTER THIS I'll buy a server

 - When I'll have my Baccalauréat (I'm french), I'll buy a computer and probably do lot of things on it